yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 	"./cropfix.png"
 >}}

-In the previous report we mentioned how S8D24 < > ABGR8 texture conversions allow `Super Mario Galaxy` star bits to behave correctly.
+In the previous report, we mentioned how S8D24 < > ABGR8 texture conversions allow `Super Mario Galaxy` star bits to behave correctly.
 Well, it’s {{< gh-hovercard "8161" "OpenGL’s turn" >}} to join the fun.

 {{< imgs